Lives: Weston-super-Mare, North Somerset

 Where/how did you get started?

-What was your first car and how much did it cost you?
+What car do you use now and how much does an event cost you?

 What tips would you pass onto someone who wants to start competing?